dng22712/eurocamp-api-test/README.md

     ```
    (Sometimes the name is different, check with `docker ps`).

-5. Check that there is data in the database tables (see below for connection details).
-Also, review the API documentation at [http://localhost:3001/api](http://localhost:3001/api).

-6. Load the Postman collection from the root directory `'Engineering.postman_collection.json'` and test the API endpoints.
+5. Load the Postman collection from the root directory `'Engineering.postman_collection.json'` and test the API endpoints.

 #### Connection Details